 Set an Instant Pot (or similar countertop electric pressure cooker) to the sauté function and add the vegetable oil.
 When hot add the osso buco slices in one layer to the pot (it will take two batches) and lightly brown on both sides.
 Remove from the pot and repeat with the remaining slices and remove from the pot.

-Add the venison and any accumulated juices back to the pot and securely attach the lid and make sure the vent is in the closed position.
-Set the function to high pressure cooking for 45 minutes.
+Add the venison along with any meat juices back to the pot and securely attach the lid and make sure the vent is in the closed position.
+Set the function to high-pressure cooking for 45 minutes.

 Meanwhile, bring a large pot of salted water to a boil.
 Cook the gai lan until just tender, about 5 minutes.
 Drain and run under cold water to stop the cooking; set aside.